-Firstly, it’s very important to know that there is a big difference between a hosted ecommerce solution and an ecommerce solution that’s hosted.
+Firstly, it’s very important to know that there is a big difference between a hosted ecommerce solution and an ecommerce solution that’s hosted by you.
 The former, a hosted solution, is an end-to-end ecommerce website.
-This means that you don’t have to buy a hosting plan, configure the environment, and install the shopping cart script plus theme before getting started.
-On a hosted solution that’s done for you by the provider.
+This means that you don’t have to buy a hosting plan, configure the environment, and install the shopping cart script and theme before getting started.
+On a hosted solution, that’s done for you by the provider.
 After you sign up and your site is built for you, you get a web-based interface to log in to and start designing, configuring and managing your new store.
 On a self managed hosting account, you get blank space and have to do all of this yourself.
-You’ll have more control over what goes where, but you have to do it all yourself so must be sufficiently savvy with the technology to do it correctly.
+You’ll have more control over what goes where, but you have to do it all by yourself and you must be sufficiently savvy with the technology to do it correctly.

 or view the Ozcart introductory video

 - Is a hosted ecommerce solution right for you?
 Do you have the time to take care of maintaining the technology platform that you’ve chosen?
 That is, bug fixes, security updates, backups etc. If not, a hosted ecommerce solution is well suited for you.
 If you want to manage functionality and bug fixes or a hire a developer to make changes to your website, you might be better off on high performance hosting with a self-installed and managed solution.